 Shaya v City of Hamtramck, 328588 (January 5, 2017).
-Circuit Court held plaintiff's claims for employment discrimination under Civil Rights Act (CRA), MCL 37.2101 et seq., and retaliatory discharge under Whistleblowers' Protection Act (WPA), MCL 15.361 et seq., were subject to arbitration provision in parties' employment agreement.
+Circuit Court held claims for employment discrimination under Civil Rights Act (CRA), MCL 37.2101 et seq., and retaliatory discharge under Whistleblowers' Protection Act (WPA), MCL 15.361 et seq., subject to arbitration provision in parties' employment agreement.
 COA reversed.
-Arbitration clause provided, "Any controversy or claim arising out of or relating in any way to this agreement shall be settled exclusively by arbitration administered by the American Arbitration Association under its ...
+Arbitration clause said, "Any controversy or claim arising out of or relating in any way to this agreement shall be settled exclusively by arbitration administered by the American

+Arbitration Association under its ...
 National Rules for the Resolution of Employment Disputes This agreement to be submitted to binding arbitration specifically includes, but is not limited to, all claims that this agreement has been interpreted or enforced in a discriminatory manner."
-COA stated arbitration clause, with respect to claims of discrimination under CRA or retaliatory discharge under

-WPA, to be valid only if (1) parties agreed to arbitrate such claims, (2) statutes in question do not prohibit agreement to arbitrate, and (3) agreement does not waive substantive rights and remedies of statute and the procedures are fair.
-COA agreed with plaintiff that arbitration clause did not provide clear notice to plaintiff that he was waiving right to adjudication of statutory discrimination claims under CRA, and plaintiff was not on notice that terms of employment contract constituted waiver of right to bring statutory discrimination claim in court.
+COA stated arbitration clause, with respect to claims of CRA discrimination or WPA retaliatory discharge, to be valid only if (1) parties agreed to arbitrate such claims, (2) statutes in question do not prohibit agreement to arbitrate, and (3) agreement does not waive substantive rights and remedies of statute and the procedures are fair.
+COA held arbitration clause did not provide clear notice to plaintiff he was waiving right to adjudication of CRA statutory discrimination claims, and plaintiff not on notice that terms of employment contract constituted waiver of right to bring statutory discrimination claim in court.